C-metric in a (nut)shell: Introduction

 \section{Introduction}

 Accelerating black holes are garnering increased interest in the physics community, in large part because historically the effects of acceleration on the properties of the black hole have not been understood.
-In four spacetime dimensions these objects are described by the C-metric \cite{LeviCivita:1917,Weyl:1919}, which is interpreted as the metric of a black hole undergoing uniform acceleration that is isolated from a second black hole by a non-compact acceleration horizon \cite{KinnersleyWalker:1970,Bonnor:1982}.
+In four spacetime dimensions, these objects are described by the C-metric \cite{LeviCivita:1917,Weyl:1919}, whose maximal extension is interpreted as a black hole undergoing uniform acceleration, isolated from a second black hole by a non-compact acceleration horizon \cite{KinnersleyWalker:1970,Bonnor:1982,InterpretingCMetric}.
 The acceleration is due to the force from a string of positive tension stretching from infinity to the horizon along the axis of symmetry, pulling the black hole; alternatively it can be due to a strut (of negative tension) pushing the black hole and connecting its horizon to the second black hole.
-These solutions have been generalised to include a cosmological constant $\Lambda$ \cite{MannRoss:1995,Podolsky:2002,Dias:2003xp}, rotation and electromagnetic charge \cite{PlebanskiDemianski:1976}, and dilatons \cite{Dowker:1993bt}.
+The Plebański-Demiański metric~\cite{PlebanskiDemianski:1976} forms the complete family of Petrov type-D spacetimes, which includes as a special case the C-metric.
+The form of the Plebański-Demiański metric given in~\cite{PlebanskiDemianski:1976} is not the most accessible; hence, the C-metric and its generalisations have been studied in their own right, including a cosmological constant $\Lambda$ \cite{MannRoss:1995,Podolsky:2002,Dias:2003xp, Batic:2021tjh}, rotation and electromagnetic charge \cite{PlebanskiDemianski:1976, BHinElectricField}, and dilatons \cite{Dowker:1993bt}. {Furthermore, the physics of these spacetimes has also been thoroughly investigated, including aspects of geodesic motion~\cite{Pravda:2000zm, Bini:2005qyt, Bini:2007kvf,Grenzebach:2015oea,Alawadi:2020qdz}.}

 The anti-de Sitter (AdS) case, with $\Lambda < 0$, has been of considerable recent attention.
 In this case, if the acceleration is sufficiently small, the black hole is suspended at a fixed distance from the centre of AdS, and there is neither an acceleration horizon nor a second black hole.
-In such situations the laws of thermodynamics can be consistently formulated \cite{Anabalon:2018ydc,Anabalon:2018qfv,Gregory:2019dtq}, and applied to uncover new and interesting thermodynamic behaviour \cite{Abbasvandi:2018vsh,Abbasvandi:2019vfz,Ahmed:2019yci}.
+In such situations the laws of thermodynamics can be consistently formulated \cite{Anabalon:2018ydc,Anabalon:2018qfv,Gregory:2019dtq,CmetricThermoSuSY,CmetricThermoPhaseSpace}, and applied to uncover new and interesting thermodynamic behaviour \cite{Abbasvandi:2018vsh,Abbasvandi:2019vfz,Ahmed:2019yci}.
 Extensions of the first law to black holes that possess an acceleration horizon have been carried out \cite{Gregory:2020mmi,Ball:2020vzo}.